Code-Institute-Submissions/gareth-39-Gamewise-Blog/README.md

 #

 # Design:
 My design idea was to keep it simple and easy on the eye<br>every part is readible and clear.
-SImple way as a user to create, edit and delete your<br> own pages as you please. to also like and comment on others posts easliy.
+SImple way as a user to create, edit and delete your<br> own pages as you please. to also like and comment on others posts easliy.<br>
+I used black writing with red boxes for easy viewing.

 #